A Trichotomy for Regular Trail Queries: The Trichotomy

-For the remainder of this section, we fix the constant $K=N^2$.
-We first describe the \nlogspace algorithm.
-Then we observe that, if the algorithm answers ``yes'', we can also output a shortest trail.
 We will show that in the case where $L$ belongs to \ttract, we can identify a number of edges that suffice to check if the path is (or can be transformed into) a trail that matches $L$.
 This number of edges only depends on $L$ and is therefore constant for the $\rtq(L)$ problem.
-These edges will be stored in a \emph{path summary}.
-We will define path summaries formally and explain how to use them to check whether a trail between the input nodes that matches $L$ exists.
+These edges will be stored in a \emph{summary}.
+We will define summaries formally and explain how to use them to check whether a trail between the input nodes that matches $L$ exists.
+To this end, we need a few definitions.